 Served by a rail loop, Terminal 2 is a state-of-the-art dry and liquid bulk facility.

 Terminal 1 is a barge and liquid loading facility, with adjacent uplands storage area.
-It provides liquid bulk commodity shipping access to port customers Imperium Grays Harbor and Westway Terminal Company.
+It provides liquid bulk commodity shipping access to port customers Renewable Energy Group (REG) and Westway Terminal Company.

 Port Services & Tariffs

 Experienced pilots expertly guide vessels to berth through the Grays Harbor Navigation Channel.
 Ship assist is contracted directly through the Port and is provided by: